ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 Learn more about [Client diversity](/developers/docs/client-diversity).

-What these implementations have in common is they all follow a formal specification.
+What these implementations have in common is they all follow a single specification.
 Specifications dictate how the Ethereum network and blockchain functions.
 Every technical detail is defined and specifications can be found as:

 - Originally, the [Ethereum Yellow Paper](https://ethereum.github.io/yellowpaper/paper.pdf)
 - [Execution specs](https://github.com/ethereum/execution-specs/)